-Flashcards & Mnemonics — While the question bank is available on mobile, we found that many medical students and professionals prefer to use mobile for quick learning.
+Flashcards & Mnemonics — While the question bank is available on mobile, we found that many medical students and professionals prefer to use mobile for quick learning, and question banks required too much time.
 The flashcards applied spaced learning concepts to efficiently reinforce the understanding of medical concept, while the mnemonics product helped students find easy ways to remember key concepts.

 Mobile App — Between school and their medical jobs, a mobile app is a must-have, allowing medical students to study on the go.

 We believed in our product, and so did many medical program directors.
 We developed a platform for Residency Program Directors to take our content and apply it in their own residency programs.
 This allowed us to directly target institutions instead of individual customers.